 A. The CTeen Heritage Quest begins in New York, where all participants and staff fly together on a group flight from JFK or Newark airport to Warsaw, Poland.
-We will spend six days touring Poland, the group will travel via chartered coach bus and spend one Shabbat at a local Chabad in Poland.
-We will then fly together from Krakow to Israel, where the second part of the trip will commence.
+We will spend six days touring Poland, the group will travel via chartered coach bus and usually spend one Shabbat in Poland.
+We will then fly together from Poland to Israel, where the second part of the trip will commence.
 All travel in Israel will be via chartered coach bus as well.
 We will spend 16 days including two Shabbatot in Israel.
 The group will fly back together from Tel Aviv to JFK airport in New York where the trip ends.

 Q. My teen will be flying to New York, who can escort my teen in the airport?

 A. If necessary, you should be able to escort your teen to his or her flight.
 Please contact your airline for its specific policies.
 It is generally possible to obtain a gate pass to escort an unaccompanied minor through security until the departure gate (e.g., Spirit Airlines).
 CTeen staff will have the flight information of every teen and will be waiting to greet him or her in the baggage claim area of JFK airport and ensure that he or she joins the rest of the group in the proper terminal for the flight to Poland.

 If you wish, you may use your airline’s unaccompanied minor service.
 If doing so, please notify us before booking the flight so that we can give you the correct contact information for the staff member who will meet your teen in the airport.

 When this information is available, we can put you in touch with the parents of other participants who will be departing from the same airport as your teen, enabling you to each book tickets on the same flight.

 Q. How much does the trip cost?

 A. The full price for the Heritage Quest is $5,450; the subsidized price is $3,895.